Eastside girls top Garrett in overtime

 Eastside led 31-30 headed to the fourth.

+The teams combined for just three points in the fourth quarter.
+The Blazers were 0-of-7 from the field and the Railroaders were 1-of-10 in the quarter.

-King hit a free throw with 7:43 to play for the Blazers’ only point of the quarter.
+King hit a free throw with 7:43 to play for the Blazers’ only point.
 Garrett’s Ostrowski hit a shot from the lane with 3:36 to go, tying it at 32-32.

+Garrett's Faith Owen airballed a three with about eight seconds left.
+A three-point try by Eastside's MacKensie Rieke was stuffed at the buzzer.

+King grabbed 11 rebounds for Eastside.
+Graber had five boards and Kessler, Richards and Rieke had four each.

 Saturday was “Play for a Cure” for cancer.

-Players on each team wore pink socks.
+Players on each team wore pink socks and coaches on both sides wore gym shoes.
 Garrett players wore “Hope” T-shirts with the name of a loved one affected by cancer.
-Coaches for both teams wore gym shoes on the sidelines.
+Each school had items available for a silent auction.

 Eastside 42, Garrett JV 20